Beyond Smoothed Analysis: Analyzing the Simplex Method by the Book: Introduction

+In contrast, smoothed analysis produces stronger performance guarantees if \textit{more} noise is added to the constraint matrix, thereby seeming to predict that lowering the precision of constraint data yields performance improvement.
+This appears to be a disagreement between practical advice and smoothed analysis' theoretical prediction.
+This disagreement indicates that smoothed analysis might not be an appropriate model for the effects of round-off error or floating-point imprecision.

+\paragraph{Independence of matrix entries} A small perturbation to the constraint matrix can lead to a large change in the feasible region.
+This fact has long been observed on practical LPs in the robust optimization literature.
+For example, \cite{robustoptimization} describes that the instance \texttt{PILOT4} has constraints whose entries are seemingly random with 7 digits significant.
+One example they give is constraint \texttt{372} which reads

+When the ``ugly reals''\footnote{We use the terminology used in \cite{robustoptimization}.} entries are each independently randomly changed by as little as $0.1\%$, then the original LP solution has a mean violation $\max(0,\frac{b - \vea^\T \vex^*}{b})$ of $150\%$.
+Surely we must assume that even these LPs, which are sensitive to small \emph{independent} random perturbations, were formulated appropriately by the modeler for their purpose.
+Despite looking random, these entries may have non-trivial relations between them which are destroyed when perturbing independently.

-Third, a small perturbation to the constraint matrix can lead to a large change in the feasible region.
-This fact has long been observed on practical LPs in the robust optimization literature (see, e.g., \cite{robustoptimization}).
-We must assume that even these LPs which are sensitive to small perturbations were formulated appropriately by the modeler.
-We interpret this to imply that the constraint data is highly accurate, in the sense that the constraint matrix entries cannot be independently perturbed by as little as $\frac{1}{10000}$.
-In this manner, we argue that smoothed analysis is not an appropriate model for measurement error or other forms of limited precision input.
+We interpret this to imply that the constraint data is highly accurate, in the sense that the constraint matrix entries cannot be independently perturbed by small amounts.
+In this manner, we argue that the independence assumption makes smoothed analysis an inappropriate model for measurement error or other forms of limited precision input.

-The variable nature of $\sigma$ leaves smoothed analysis agnostic as to what it models.
+\paragraph{What is modelled} The variable nature of $\sigma$ leaves smoothed analysis agnostic to what it models.
 Although different interpretations have been given in the literature, they largely fall within one of three categories: smoothed analysis models the ``brittleness'' or ``isolation'' of worst-case instances, smoothed analysis models the effects of numerical imprecision in floating-point arithmetic, or smoothed analysis models the effects of measurement error or other arbitrary influences.
 As we have seen above, each of these three interpretations has notable weaknesses.
+We must note that, when considered as a \emph{scientific theory}, the flexibility of interpretation in regards to the meaning of $\sigma$ is not a strength of the smoothed analysis model.